-Natural beauty products are having a moment all over the world, so it’s little surprise Korean Beauty products are also turning towards nature.
+Natural beauty products are having a moment all over the world, so it’s little surprise K-Beauty is also turning towards nature.

-If you were familiar with Korean Beauty products five years ago, you’ll recall the endless stream of kitsch, cutesy products (think macaron lip balms, tomato-shaped face masks, tangerine hand creams and endless Disney collaboration lines).
+If you were familiar with Korean Beauty products five years ago, you’ll recall the endless stream of kitsch, cutesy products: Think macaron lip balms, tomato-shaped face masks, tangerine hand creams and endless Disney collaborations.

-While they all still exist, these days you’re more likely to find K-Beauty products with minimalist packaging, minimal ingredients, cruelty-free certifications and more.
+While they all still exist, these days you’re more likely to find K-Beauty products au naturale.
+That is, with minimalist packaging, minimal ingredients, cruelty-free certifications etc.

 There’s no doubt that K-Beauty’s kitsch, unique packaging was one of the things that sky-rocketed it to fame.
 These days however the emphasis has undoubtedly shifted towards a more natural focus.

-Korean Beauty brands are promising everything from a “5 Free System“, with products that are free from 5 different preservatives (+ more), ECOCERT approval, EWG certification, and even cruelty-free certification.
+Korean Beauty brands are promising everything from toxic free skincare to ECOCERT approval, EWG certification, and even vegan certification.

-Although the changes are linked to the maturation of the K-Beauty industry, one of the biggest drivers of this change is consumers themselves.
+Although the changes are linked to the maturation of the K-Beauty industry, one of the biggest drivers of this change is consumers.

-While everyone loves the odd cute hand cream (or five, but who’s counting), obviously it’s what’s on the inside that counts.
+While everyone loves the odd cute hand cream (or five), it’s what’s on the inside that counts.

 Korean Beauty companies have been on the cutting edge of beauty for a long time, with experts estimating K-Beauty is 12 years ahead of the game compared to western beauty.